warrior-cultures-and-training

 Christian Influences

 By the 7th century, Christian missionaries began converting Saxon kingdoms, and burial practices gradually changed.
 Crosses, such as the gold-foil crosses at Prittlewell, appear in otherwise pagan-looking graves.
 The orientation of graves shifted to east-west (head to the west, so the dead face east at the resurrection).
 Weapons in graves declined, as the Church discouraged pagan practices.
 However, some warriors were still buried with weapons into the 8th century, showing a blend of old and new traditions.
 The Sutton Hoo ship burial itself includes a set of silver spoons inscribed with “Saul” and “Paul,” hinting at Christian symbols mixed with pagan customs.
-The transition was not abrupt; it varied by region and the personal beliefs of the warrior.
+The transition was not abrupt; it varied by region and personal belief.

 Funeral Rites and Ceremonies